-In the SelectMAP mode, multiple Virtex devices may be chained in parallel.
-DATA pins (D7:D0), CCLK, WRITE, BUSY, PROG.
-DONE, and INIT may be connected in parallel between all the FPGAs.
+In the SelectMAP mode, multiple Virtex devices can be chained in parallel.
+DATA pins (D7:D0), CCLK, WRITE, BUSY, PROGRAM, DONE, and INIT can be connected in parallel between all the FPGAs.
 Note that the data is organized with the MSB of each byte on pin DO and the LSB of each byte on D7.
-The CS pins are kept separate, insuring that each FPGA can be selected individually.
+The \overline{CS} pins are kept separate, insuring that each FPGA can be selected individually.
 WRITE should be Low before loading the first bitstream and returned High after the last device has been programmed.
-Use $\overline{\text{CS}}$ to select the appropriate FPGA for loading the bitstream and sending the configuration data. at the end of the bitstream, deselect the loaded device and select the next target FPGA by setting its \overline{CS} pin High.
+Use \overline{CS} to select the appropriate FPGA for loading the bitstream and sending the configuration data. at the end of the bitstream, deselect the loaded device and select the next target FPGA by setting its CS pin High.
 A free-running oscillator or other externally generated signal can be used for CCLK.
-The BUSY signal may be ignored for frequencies below 50 MHz.
-For details about frequencies above 50 MHz, see XAPP138, Virtex Configuration and Readback.
-Once all the devices have been programmed, the DONE pin goes High.
+The BUSY signal can be ignored for frequencies below 50 MHz.
+For details about frequencies above 50 MHz, see XAPP138, Virtex Configuration and Readback, Once all the devices have been programmed, the DONE pin goes High.

-igure 14: Serial Configuration Flowchart
+Figure 15: Serial Configuration Flowchart